r-lib/urlchecker/README.md

 [![R build status](https://github.com/jimhester/urlchecker/workflows/R-CMD-check/badge.svg)](https://github.com/jimhester/urlchecker/actions)
 <!-- badges: end -->

-The goal of urlchecker is to run the URL checks from R 4.1 in older versions of R and automatically update URLs as needed
+The goal of urlchecker is to run the URL checks from R 4.1 in older versions of R and automatically update URLs as needed.

+It also uses concurrent requests, so is generally much faster than the URL checks from the tools package.

 ``` r
 library(urlchecker)